 "I'm deeply embarrassed, I'm thrilled but deeply embarrassed…partly because I've always hated my last name," Sondheim said at the beginning of his brief remarks.
 "It just doesn't sing.
 It's not 'Belasco' and it's not 'Rodgers' and it's not 'Simon' and it's not 'Wilson.'"

 He added this zinger, referencing Broadway theatres named for producers and theatre owners rather than artists: "It sings better than 'Schoenfeld' and 'Jacobs,' but it just doesn't sing."

+He thanked the Durst Organization "for building this beautiful theatre, and [Roundabout artistic director] Todd Haimes and the Roundabout for conferring this on me."
 Under a clear blue twilight, Sondheim switched on the lights of the marquee, to cheers and applause, and the guests made their way into lobby of the 1,055-seat theatre for a private reception.

 Nathan Lane, in introducing Sondheim — his collaborator on revivals of The Frogs and A Funny Thing Happened on the Way to the Forum, said, "There is something sacred about naming a theatre, and there is something about this that is right and just."
 The crowd cheered his words.
 "I couldn't think of someone more worthy of this honor than Steve."